awsdocs/amazon-forecast-developer-guide/doc_source/stop-resource.md

 + Forecast \(`CreateForecast`\)
 + Forecast export \(`CreateForecastExportJob`\)

+You can't resume a resource job after it has stopped\.

-Stopping a resource ends its workflow but doesn't delete the resource\.
+Stopping a resource ends its workflow, but doesn't delete the resource\.
 You can still preview the resource parameters in the console and with the [`Describe`](API_Operations_Amazon_Forecast_Service.md) operation\.
-You can't resume a resource job after it has stopped\.

 When you stop a predictor or forecast job, you are billed for resources used up to the point when the job stopped\.

-You can stop a resource job using the Forecast console or the Forecast Software Development Kit \(SDK\)\.
+You can stop a resource job using the Forecast console or the AWS Software Development Kit \(SDK\)\.

 ------
 #### [ Console ]